octo-technology/OpenTezos/docs/dapp/front.md

 `BigMapAbstraction` is an abstraction exported by `@taquito/taquito`: it allows the application to handle [maps and big maps](https://tezostaquito.io/typedoc/classes/_taquito_taquito.bigmapabstraction.html)

 Let's fetch the storage from the contract.
-We will the put logic of fetching the storage in a react callback `loadStorage`.
+We will put the logic of fetching the storage in a react callback: `loadStorage`.
 The storage is likely to change if the contract object changes and if a new block is baked.
-So, this callback will be called in an effect and in the `useOnBlock` hook
+So, this callback will be called from an effect and from the `useOnBlock` hook

 ``` typescript jsx